YoQuieroAyudar/fundraising-API-Interfaces/README.md

 All donations are API based defined in api.yml.
 We are building a service to easily make donations to world charities.

 - `Swagger` is for API service definition http://editor.swagger.io/
 - `POS` stands for Point Of Sale.
 A legal entity that promotes and support us.
+Country specific VAT tax applies to this entity.
 - `ASSO` stands for Association.
 A entity that receive donations.
 - `USER` stands for natural user who make donations.
+No VAT tax applies for this entity.

 Copy/paste   api.yml in swagger to read/update last API service definition